Luwians: Land of Luwiya

-Šeḫa

-Šeḫa was in the area of ancient Lydia.
-It is first attested in the fourteenth century BC, when the Hittite king Tudḫaliya I campaigned against Wilusa.
-After the conquest of Arzawa by Muršili II, Šeḫa was a vassal of the Hittite realm and suffered raids from the Arzawan prince Piyamaradu, who attacked the island of Lazpa which belonged to Šeḫa.

-Arzawa

-Arzawa is already attested in the time of the Hittite Old Kingdom, but lay outside the Hittite realm at that time.
-The first hostile interaction occurred under King Tudḫaliya I or Tudḫaliya II.
-The invasion of the Hittite realm by the Kaskians led to the decline of Hittite power and the expansion of Arzawa, whose king Tarḫuntaradu was asked by Pharaoh Amenhotep III to send one of his daughters to him as a wife.
-After a long period of warfare, the Arzawan capital of Apaša (Ephesus) was surrendered by King Uḫḫaziti to the Hittites under King Muršili II.
-Arzawa was split into two vassal states: Mira and Ḫapalla.

 Post-Hittite period

 After the collapse of the Hittite Empire c.
 1180 BCE, several small principalities developed in northern Syria and southwestern Anatolia.
 In south-central Anatolia was Tabal which probably consisted of several small city-states, in Cilicia there was Quwê, in northern Syria was Gurgum, on the Euphrates there were Melid, Kummuh, Carchemish and (east of the river) Masuwara, while on the Orontes River there were Unqi-Pattin and Hamath.
 The princes and traders of these kingdoms used Hieroglyphic Luwian in inscriptions, the latest of which date to the 8th century BC.
 The Karatepe Bilingual inscription of prince Azatiwada is particularly important.

 These states were largely destroyed and incorporated into the Neo-Assyrian Empire (911–605 BC) during the 9th century BC.

+Popular culture

+The non-profit Luwian Studies foundation was established in 2014 to promote the study of the Luwians and their cultures.